Bhushan9991690/Kundli/Readme.md

 1. const plainUser = user.toObject(); // Convert Mongoose document to plain object
 2. delete plainUser.password; // Now this will work

+# To remember the time we use

+1. {timestamps:true} in schema

+# Joi validation

+Joi validates the request body, not the database-stored data.